 “My teaching is not a purely intellectual exercise.
 I seek to involve students’ whole selves in the process of learning, just as I invest my whole self in the journey.”

-Over the years, she has found her academic career and activism to be mutually reinforcing.
 The connections between individual and collective action are made real to her as she witnesses them in her community and sees them take shape in the classroom.
 Most of all, she enjoys getting to know students and their interests, finding new ways to use political science to empower them on any life path they choose to take.

 B.A.
 Oberlin College